playbenny/benny_manual/docs/blockipedia.md

 - gate (or split) notes based on pitch

 ### midi.rhythmes.alpes
-- Switches between subdivisions of a clock, inspired by the mechanical proto-drummachine used by the wonderful french group 'Catherine Ribiero & Alpes'.
+- Fades / switches between subdivisions of a clock, inspired by the mechanical proto-drummachine used by the wonderful french group 'Catherine Ribiero & Alpes'.

+- The controls let you choose which divisions are emphasised and whether it's just a single division or a combination of several.

 ### midi.scale.quantise
 - Quantises notes to the scales defined in the core.scales.shapes module.